lting0804/lting0804/README.md

 - 👋 Hi, I’m Lachlan
+- 💼 Currently a Software Engineering Intern at MongoDB
 - 👀 I’m interested in Robotics / Machine Learning / Artificial Intelligence
 - 🌱 I’m currently learning Front End to make an Augmented Reality Application
 - 💞️ I’m looking to collaborate on anything :))